 3. Stimulate.
 Next morning, after cleansing again, pat on a stimulating lotion (Orange Flower Skin lotion for delicate dry skins; Texture lotion for oily skins or coarse pores.)
 This contracts the pores, refines the texture and brings out the hidden glow.

-In the 1940s a further modification to the three step routine took place which brought it more in line with accepted practice of cleansing makeup, using an astringent to remove the last traces of the cleanser, then applying a skin cream which matched the skin type.
-In order to get this to fit the cleanse, lubricate and stimulate model, the last two steps had to be reversed.
+In the 1940s, a further modification to the three-step routine took place which brought it more in line with accepted practice of cleansing of make-up, then using an astringent to remove the last traces of the cleanser, before finally applying a skin cream which matched the skin type.
+In order to get this to fit the cleanse, lubricate and stimulate model, the last two steps – lubricate and stimulate – were reversed.